moengels/open-blink-docs/README.md

 # :notebook_with_decorative_cover: License

-This project is licensed under the MIT License - see the LICENSE (LICENSE) file for details.
+This project is licensed under the Creative Commons copyright licenses - see the LICENSE (LICENSE) file for details.

 # :gift_heart: Acknowledgments